top of page

 ABOUT ME

-I am a high school student with a passion for the expressive artistry of drama and theatre arts.
+I have a passion for the expressive artistry of drama and theatre arts.
 I also have a keen interest in the analytical world of business, economics, and mathematics.
 Whether solving complex equations, crafting strategies for entrepreneurial ventures, or commanding the stage with compelling performances, I aspire to bring a unique flair to every endeavor.

 Curtains Up!
 A Historical perspective on Drama is one such endeavor where I explore the impact of theatre arts on society and culture through the ages starting from ancient Greece to the Broadway productions of the present day.
 I have created a podcast and a blog that dives deep into the history and the business of performing arts and what the future holds with the advent of AI and other technological developments